 Special students are those who have been permitted to register in one or more courses which are not being taken for credit toward a degree program.
 Priority in admission in the Faculty of Science is given to applicants to degree programs, and there may be a limit on the number of special students admitted each year because the Faculty of Science is under enrolment management.
 Special students may not have access to all courses offered by Science departments.
-To be considered for admission as a special student in the Faculty of Science, applicants must normally have received a university degree in science from an accredited postsecondary institution, present a competitive admission grade point average, and meet English Language Proficiency requirements as specified in §13.3.
-Special students who wish to continue must reapply each year, and priority is given to students who have not previously attended as special students.
+To be considered for admission as a special student in the Faculty of Science, applicants must normally have received a university degree in science from an accredited postsecondary institution, present a competitive admission grade point average, and meet English Language Proficiency requirements as specified in \$13.3.
+Special students who have not previously attended as special students.